Quiet Heart wrote:One of the concepts that I just heard in passing was the idea of the

 I hope this clears up what I was implying in my original response to the thread on "superstition."
 It seemed to me the OP in that thread was accepting only the Hinayana scriptures as valid "words of the Buddha."
 I was trying to point out that, depending on one's POV, there are actually three different categories of "words of the Buddhas" if one is a Vajrayanist.
 Sorry if I was inept in that attempt.

-Users browsing this forum: Simon E. and 6 guests
+Users browsing this forum: Atanavat, Bing [Bot] and 16 guests